How to Build Better Communication with Business Owners

 Terms from A-E

-Annual Gift Tax Exclusion – An annual monetary amount (currently $14,000 per year) that each person may give away without gift tax consequences.
+Annual Gift Tax Exclusion – An annual monetary amount ($15,000 in 2018) that each person may give away without gift tax consequences.
 This amount can be doubled for married couples.
 The exclusion amount is also indexed for inflation.

 Applicable Exclusion Amount – The amount of assets that can pass to a non-spouse after death, free of federal estate tax.
-In 2015, the amount is $5.43 million.
-Married couples can get the benefit of two individual exemptions totaling, in 2015, $10.86 million.
+In 2018, the amount is $5.6 million.
+Married couples can get the benefit of two individual exemptions totaling $11.2 million in 2018.

 Business Valuation – A process for estimating the fair market value of a company using established principles.
 Professional appraisers are skilled in business valuation techniques, which often use multiple analytical methods to create an estimate of the price a willing buyer would pay for the business in an arm’s-length transaction.